 About UBS Center

 It was established in 2012, enabled by a founding donation by UBS, which the bank made on the occasion of its 150th anniversary.
-In view of the very generous donation, the university named the UBS Center after its benefactor.
+In view of the generous donation, the university named the UBS Center after its benefactor.

 The UBS Center is governed by and financed through an independent foundation, the UBS Foundation of Economics in Society, chaired by former Federal Councillor Kaspar Villiger.
 It is led by a management team consisting of Prof. Ernst Fehr, Director, Prof. Joachim Voth, Scientific Director and Dr. Ladina Jenal, Chief Operating Officer.